sasa1977/workex/README.md

     {:ok, workex_pid} = Workex.Server.start_link([workers: [
       [id: :my_worker, state: 0, job: fn(_, cnt) -> cnt + 1 end]
     ]])

+## Throttling

+If desired, you can throttle the worker so it does not processes messages too often:

+    Workex.Server.start_link([workers: [
+      [id: :my_worker, throttle: 1000, ...]
+    ]])

+The call above ensures that the worker will not be invoked more often than every 1000 ms.

+The throttling time incorporates the execution time of the worker.
+If the worker performs its task in less than 1000 ms, a sleep in its process will be invoked, assuring that it waits for the remaining time.
+However, if the processing time is larger, no sleep will take place, and if new messages are available, they will be processed immediately.
+If you want to ensure that worker waits for some fixed amount of time after it has done processing, add a _:timer.sleep_ call in the worker function.

 ## Message manipulation

 By default the worker receives messages as the chronologically sorted list (older messages come first).
 Three alternative implementations are provided.